PranavSriram18/genai_foundations/docs/series/moe.md

 | <span class="term">Llama 3.1 405B</span> | 2024 | 1 | 1 | 1.0 | **405B** | **405B** |

-K2 and DV3 push sparsity further than their contemporaries, with one notable exception - Google's Switch Transformer (Switch-C) is an outlier along every dimension in this table, and was in many ways ahead of its time.
-My sense is that the representational weaknesses of its $k=1$ design tend to outweigh the systems simplifications it confers, and most SOTA MoEs use $k \in [2, 8]$.
-I would not be surprised if future models actually <span class="idea">raise</span> $k$, and push $s$ by raising $m$ and decreasing expert width $b$, i.e. pursuing finer-grained sparsity rather than just ewer active experts.
+K2 and DV3 push sparsity further than their contemporaries, with one notable exception - Google's
+<span class="term">Switch Transformer</span> is an outlier along every dimension in this table, and
+was in many
+ways ahead of its time.
+My sense is that the representational weaknesses of the $k=1$ design tend to outweigh the its systems benefits, leading most SOTA MoEs to use $k \in [2, 8]$.
+I wouldn't be surprised if future models actually <span class="idea">raise $k$</span>, and push $s$ by raising $m$ and decreasing expert width $b$, i.e. pursuing finer-grained sparsity rather than just fewer active experts.
 We'll defer a deeper discussion of the representational implications of this to a future article.

 ### 5.3 Sparsity Scaling Laws
 The K2 paper develops an empirical <span class="idea">Sparsity Scaling Law</span>, in which they